-FEMA maps are a powerful tool to help identify the dangers of flooding in your area.
+FEMA flood zone maps are a powerful tool to help identify the dangers of flooding in your area.
 The maps, known officially as Flood Insurance Rate Maps (FIRMs), show designated flood zones of high, moderate, and low flood risk.
 FEMA and mortgage lenders use these flood maps to help determine flood insurance rates.
 First established after the congress created the National Flood Insurance Program (NFIP) in 1968, these maps are a free public service available at the FEMA Flood Map Service Center, and are also made available through third parties including ClimateCheck.com property reports.

 FEMA maps are based on:

-historic meteorological, hydrologic, and hydraulic data
+- historic meteorological, hydrologic, and hydraulic data

 They are updated frequently according to changes in land, environment, climate, or development.
 Flood Insurance Study (FIS) reports are a great resource for understanding the changing nature of your regional flood risk in recent years.

 Floods are a natural process of our environment and can potentially occur across all of the United States.
 River and coastal flooding are two of the most prevalent types of floods, but burst dams, construction projects, or sudden rains can put you at risk of flood damage even when you are not in the vicinity of a large body of water.
 Floods spread unpredictably and do not match up to property or city lines; maps can therefore help you understand your geographical relationship to areas of high flood risk.